iamwpj/iamwpj/resume/src/cv.md

 ### Systems and Network Administrator - Cedar Falls - 2016 to 2022

 I focus on automation to support a variety of servers and clusters.
-I interact with a broad range of techonologies and resources to help provide reliable IT at UNI.
+I interact with a broad range of technologies and resources to help provide reliable IT at UNI.

 ## Aces